whatdoesthequantsay/whatdoesthequantsay.github.io/_posts/2014-04-26-warning-beware-the-p.md

 <img style="float:left; width: 270px; padding:10px" src="/assets/data/pHist_10.png" alt=""/>
 <img style="float:right; width: 270px; padding:10px" src="/assets/data/pHist_100.png" alt=""/>

-The small sample size 10 had 180 out of 1000 simulations yielding a $$p$$ value of below 0.05.
+The small sample size 10 had 189 out of 1000 simulations yielding a $$p$$ value of below 0.05.
 The histogram of $$p$$ values is on the left.
 Although these could be labelled as "statistically significant" by an unscrupulous researcher, we claim that none of the results are particularly significant; they just happen to be lucky.

-The larger sample size 100 jad 953 out of 1000 simulations yielding a $$p$$ value of below 0.05.
+The larger sample size 100 had 943 out of 1000 simulations yielding a $$p$$ value of below 0.05.
 The histogram of $$p$$ values is on the right.
 The $$p$$ value in this case is much more reliable.
 Perhaps we should revise our original statement to say "don't trust $$p$$ *for small experiments*."